-Several strengths and limitations of this study are noteworthy.
-For example, although we only report baseline data in the present article, the NEWS cohort provides a prospective cohort study design, which permits the examination of how early life stressors-as well as behavioral, social, and environmental factors-affect young nurses' susceptibility and resilience to stress in the workforce.
-Also, because most students at University of Texas at El Paso progress through the BSN program as a cohort and hence experience the same coursework and similar clinical experiences, the NEWS supports the assessment of students' sensitivity to education-related stress and modifying factors as they progress through the program.
+Several strengths and limitations of the present study are noteworthy.
+For example, although we only report baseline data in the present paper, the NEWS cohort provides a prospective cohort study design, which permits the examination of how early life stressors-as well as behavioral, social, and environmental factors-affect young nurses' susceptibility and resilience to stress in the workforce.
+Also, because most students at X progress through the BSN program as a cohort and hence experience the same coursework and similar clinical experiences, the NEWS supports the assessment of students' sensitivity to education-related stress and modifying factors as they progress through the program.
 In contrast, an important limitation to the NEWS is the temporal discordance of some assessments.
-We plan to account for measures that are not perfectly aligned in time by relying on assessment dates, course, and clinical training schedules and by asking participants to report on historic data in questionnaires (e.g., "in the last 2 weeks...").
+We plan to account for measures that are not perfectly aligned in time by relying on assessment dates, course, and clinical training schedules, and by asking participants to report on historic data in questionnaires (e.g., "in the last two weeks...").
 Still, we might not be able to overcome the fact that some measures are collected at different times in some important analyses.
 In these cases, the interpretation of results will account for this discordance.
-Another limitation of the NEWS is that some analyses might fail to properly reject the null hypothesis of no gender effect, given the limited number of males in the cohort.
+Another limitation of the NEWS is that some analyses might fail to properly reject the null hypothesis of no sex effect, given the limited number of males in the cohort.

-Importantly, the observations from this study were drawn from a cohort that is predominately Hispanic (90%), with a substantial proportion being foreign-born (20%).
-Baseline measures and observed associations may thus not apply to the general population of nursing students across the United States, which in 2014 included 28% racial-ethnic minorities, 8% Hispanics, and 4% foreign-born (National League for Nursing, 2014).
-For instance, minority populations (American Psychological Association, 2017) as well as foreign-born nursing students (Vardaman & Mastel-Smith, 2016) experience higher levels of stress as compared to Whites and U.S.-born students, respectively.
-Evidence also shows that Hispanics are at higher risk than non-Hispanics of developing health problems (e.g., diabetes) that are typically associated with stress exposure (CDC, 2004).
+Importantly, the observations from this study were drawn from a cohort that is predominately Hispanic (90%) and foreign-born (20%).
+Baseline measures and observed associations may thus not apply to the general population of nursing students across the U.S., which in 2014 included 28% racial-ethnic minorities, 8% Hispanics, and 4% foreign-born (NLN, 2014).
+For instance, minority populations (American Psychological Association, 2017) as well as foreign-born nursing students (Vardaman & Mastel-Smith, 2016) experience higher levels of stress as compared to whites and U.S. born students, respectively.
+Evidence also shows that Hispanics are at higher risk than non-Hispanics of developing health problems (e.g., diabetes) that are typically associated with stress exposure (Centers for Disease Control and Prevention, 2004).

-Despite these shortcomings, the results of this study are valuable as they represent one of the most comprehensive studies on Hispanics and foreign-born nursing students to date.
-Studying the stress-health relationship in this group of future nurses is timely and relevant, as both the U.S. population and the healthcare force in the United States are rapidly becoming more diverse (Patel, Ly, Hicks, & Jena, 2018).
+Despite these shortcomings, the results from this study are valuable as they represent one of the most comprehensive studies on Hispanics and foreign-born nursing students to date.
+Studying the stress-health relationship in this group of future nurses is timely and relevant, as both the U.S. population-and the healthcare force in the U.S.-is rapidly becoming more diverse (Patel, Ly, Hicks, & Jena, 2018).